 |105||8||2nd Semester Senior|

-A person who is not already enrolled as a student in the University and who wishes to attend a course in the University without credit shall obtain a visitor’s permission form from the Registrar’s Office and complete it, stating the visitor’s name, the number of the course, the date of attendance permitted, and the fact that no credit is to be allowed.
-The Registrar shall issue a visitor’s permit upon written recommendation of the instructor and approval by the head of the department administering the course.
-No person who is ineligible for readmission by reason of that person having been dropped from the University for scholastic or other reasons shall be eligible to attend classes as a visitor.
+A person who is already enrolled as a student in the University and who wishes to attend a course in the University without credit shall obtain from the Office of the Registrar an Audit Permission form stating his/her name, their PUID, the subject, course number, and CRN (Course Reference Number), the number of credits and the term.
+The form needs to be signed by the instructor of record for the course.
+A person who is not already enrolled as a student must apply for admission as a non-degree student with the Office of Admissions.
+Once accepted, he/she may follow the steps outlined above.
+No person who is ineligible for readmission by reason of that person having been dropped from the University for scholastic or other reasons shall be eligible to attend classes as a auditor.